 When the LEDSEL bit in the LEDCTRL register is cleared to zero, the COM and SEG lines will be setup as LCD driver pins to drive the LCD display.
-Only HT56R668/HT56C668/HT56R678/HT56C678/HT56R688 are with LEDCTRL register.

 The number of COM and SEG outputs supplied by the LCD driver, as well as its biasing and duty selections, are dependent upon how the LCD control bits are programmed.
 The Bias Type, whether C or R type is selected using a configuration option.
-Only HT56R67 are with R or C type selection configuration option.